mohitpai/journey-optimizer.en/help/using/messages/consent.md

 1. Enter the URL of the landing page where the user will be redirected once unsubscribed.
 This page is only here to confirm that opting out was successful.

-    >[!NOTE]
-    >
-    >If you enabled the List-Unsubscribe option at the message preset level, this URL will also be used when users click the unsubscribe link in the email header.
-[Learn more](#unsubscribe-header)

     ![](assets/message-tracking-opt-out-confirmation.png)

     You can personalize your links.
 Learn more on personalized URLs in [this section](../personalization/personalization-syntax.md).